What is the KM plotter?

 I have selected gene XXX but the results are for gene YYY - why is this?!

-The problem is that the genes symbols are not unambiguous and the HUGO database we use for the selection of the probe sets also includes overlapping gene symbols.
+The genes symbols are not unambiguous and the HUGO database we use for the selection of the probe sets also includes overlapping gene symbols.
 Please read following example to understand the phenomena: let's assume we want to measure EPHA3.
 Once we start typing EPHA3, the system suggests a probe set: 206070_s_at.
 Now, in case the all probe sets per gene is enabled, the system looks up all gene symbols for 206070_s_at.
 These are EPHA3, ETK1, HEK4, TYRO4, ETK, and HEK.
 As all probe sets should be included, the system looks up all 21 probe sets linked to any of these symbols.
 Finally, at the end, all gene symbols are listed on the results page.

 I have several candidates.
 How can I select the reliable ones?